Dire Straits: 1980–1984: Making Movies, Love Over Gold and other side projects

 Dire Straits' fourth studio album Love Over Gold, an album of songs filled with lengthy passages that featured Alan Clark's piano and keyboard work, was well received when it was released in September 1982, going gold in America and spending four weeks at number one in the United Kingdom.
 The title was inspired by graffiti seen from the window of Knopfler's old council flat in London.
 The phrase was taken from the sleeve of an album by Captain Beefheart.
 Love Over Gold was the first Dire Straits album produced solely by Mark Knopfler, and its main chart hit, "Private Investigations", gave Dire Straits their first top 5 hit single in the United Kingdom, where it reached the number 2 position, despite its almost seven-minute length, and became another of the band's most popular live songs.

 In other parts of the world, "Industrial Disease", a song that looks at the decline of the British manufacturing industry in the early 1980s, focusing on strikes, depression and dysfunctionality, was the main single from the album, particularly in Canada, where it became a top 10 hit.
-As well as the title track and "It Never Rains", Love Over Gold featured the 14-minute-long epic "Telegraph Road".
+As well as the title track and "It Never Rains", Love Over Gold featured the 14-minute epic "Telegraph Road".
 Also written by Knopfler during this period was "Private Dancer", which did not appear on the album, but was eventually given to Tina Turner for her comeback album of the same name.
 Love Over Gold reportedly sold two million copies during the first six weeks after its release.
-Shortly after the release of Love Over Gold, drummer Pick Withers left the band.
+Shortly after the recording sessions of Love Over Gold had been completed drummer Pick Withers left the band.
 His replacement was Terry Williams, formerly of Rockpile and a range of other Welsh bands, including Man.

 In January 1983, a four-song EP titled ExtendedancEPlay was released while Love Over Gold was still in the album charts.
 It featured the hit single "Twisting By the Pool", which reached the Top 20 in the UK and Canada.
 The band won Best British Group at the 1983 Brit Awards.
-With session keyboard player Tommy Mandel added to the live line-up to help Clark cover his increasingly detailed keyboard parts and arrangements, Dire Straits embarked on an eight month long Love over Gold Tour, which finished with two concerts at London's Hammersmith Odeon on 22 and 23 July 1983.
-The double album Alchemy Live was a recording of excerpts from these two concerts and was reportedly released without studio overdubs.
+Dire Straits embarked on an eight-month-long Love over Gold Tour, which finished with two concerts at London's Hammersmith Odeon on 22 and 23 July 1983.
+King Crimson saxophonist Mel Collins and session keyboardist Tommy Mandel, who had played with Bryan Adams since 1981, joined the live line-up to help Clark cover his increasingly detailed keyboard parts and arrangements.
+The double album Alchemy Live was a recording of excerpts from the final two concerts and was reportedly released without studio overdubs.
 It was released in March 1984, reaching the Top 3 in the UK Albums Chart.